-- Loss caused by the manufacture, storage, or distribution of any 'controlled drug' as defined in the Misuse of Drugs Act 1975 (unless the house is leased or rented to a tenant and all conditions of your policy have been met) - 12.
-Intentional loss except for the cover provided under the 'Intentional fire or explosion by tenants' automatic additional benefits
+- 11. loss caused by the manufacture, storage, or distribution of any 'controlled drug' as defined in the Misuse of Drugs Act 1975 (unless the house is leased or rented to a tenant and all conditions of the policy have been met)

+- 12. intentional loss except as a result of fire or explosion caused by any tenant, guest of a tenant, or your guest

+- 13. theft of any item by:

+- a) any person who normally lives with you

+- b) any temporary guest